 Every translation of a document filed in court must be certified.

 For a translation of a written document to be certified, it must contain a sworn, notarized statement attesting to the completeness and accuracy of the translation.
-Best practices in the industry require using only translators who have been certified by the American Translators Association and, preferably, who are native speakers and writers of target language’s country, region and dialect and who have experience in the underlying subject matter of the translation.
-Translations that are so certified are referred to as “certified translations” or translations with “certificates of accuracy.”
+Best practices in the industry require using only translators who have been certified by the American Translators Association and who are native speakers and writers of target language’s country, region and dialect and who have experience in the underlying subject matter of the translation.
+Translations that are certified are referred to as “certified translations” or translations with “certificates of accuracy.”

 Law firms should seek a translation service that follows the industry’s best practices.
 Partnering with a translation firm that provides notarized ATA certifications for all written translations will help ensure a problem-free legal review process.
 Having a translator that is qualified and certified by the OSCA court interpreter program will also add a level of integrity to any certification.